hidden-rad/Task2/README.md

 # Task 2: Causal Explanation Generation from Structured Questionnaire Responses in Crowdsourced Chest X-ray Interpretation

 ## Introduction
 In Task 2, this alternative approach, without requiring the MIMIC data license, focuses solely on the structured questionnaire responses from radiologists.
-It allows participants to generate causal explanations based on radiologist-provided answers rather than directly on MIMIC reports or image data, potentially broadening accessibility for participants while keeping the focus on interpretative radiology analysis.
+It allows to generate causal explanations based on radiologist-provided answers rather than directly on MIMIC reports or image data.

 ![Diagram for Task 2](./images/task2_diagram.png "Task 2 Overview")